 This post contains affiliate links.

 The word “additive” has a negative connotation and it shouldn’t because not all additives are bad.
 An additive simply means it is added.
-Without those additives the salt in my Morton container would be rock hard.
-This post aims to clarify the role of those additives when they are in the pickling process.
+Without those additives, the salt in my Morton container would be rock hard.
+This post aims to clarify the role of these additives when they are in the pickling process.

 Do You Need to Use Pickling Salt?

 Watch the YouTube version of this post below if you prefer.

 Pickling salt is officially recommended by the USDA because by having a clear brine, a canner can see what their pickles look like.
 I’ll be the first to admit that cosmetics aren’t a priority to me in my canning pursuits (I rarely strain my juice and I don’t remove seeds from my jam, for example) but cloudy brine isn’t problematic from a visual standpoint.

 If you can’t SEE what’s going on inside your jar, you won’t be able to identify if perhaps you’ve forgotten an ingredient or if your jar hasn’t sealed and your pickles have spoiled.
 True, when you opened the jar, there are lots of clues (odor, texture, color, and more) that would tell you these things but a clear brine helps a canner see what’s going on in the jar.
 You might enjoy reading my post, What Happens When You Forget the Lemon Juice because I explore in depth some sealed jars absent of the acidifying ingredient.
 It’s not pretty, but it is really fascinating 🙂

 I’ve said many times that one of the wonderful things about canning is that mason jars are clear- literally and metaphorically.
 You can SEE what is going on inside.
 So, if you choose to make Pickled Pearl Onions or Carrot Pickles for example and you use regular salt, you won’t really be able to see inside as well as if you used pickling salt.